simoncaron/ansible-role-pve_apcupsd/README.md

 [![Ansible Role](https://img.shields.io/ansible/role/60890.svg)](https://galaxy.ansible.com/simoncaron/pve_apcupsd)
 [![Ansible Role Downloads](https://img.shields.io/ansible/role/d/60890.svg)](https://galaxy.ansible.com/simoncaron/pve_apcupsd)

 An Ansible Role that configures apcupsd on Proxmox VE.
-Notifications are sent using Promox built-in notification tool `pvemailforward` which will send emails to the address configured for the root user of the PVE node by default.
+Notifications are sent using Promox built-in notification tool `proxmox-mail-forward` which will send emails to the address configured for the root user of the PVE node by default.

 This role was tested on Proxmox VE 7.2.